sitingren/DigitalWallet/README.md

 2. Extract payment information from `stream_payment.txt`.
 The fields in the payment record we only care about is IDs of users making/receiving the payment.
 So `time`, `amount` and `message` fields are ignored.
 All payment information is stored in a list.
 Each payment is represented as a tuple (`userID1`, `userID2`).

 3. For each payment record, check whether one user can reach the other user within max_degree steps.
-BFS is used to implement the fraud detection algorithm.
-If one user is outside the "friends network" (has no payment record before, not a key in hashmap) or cannot reach the other user within max_degree steps, then this payment is unverified.
+BFS (Breadth-first search) is used to implement the fraud detection algorithm.
+If one user is outside the "friends network" (has no payment record before, in other words, not a key in hashmap) or cannot reach the other user within max_degree steps, then this payment is unverified.

 ##Ideas of additional features

+There are additional features that might be useful to prevent fraudulent payments based on what data we have.
+One idea is comparing sequences of transactions (their amount or frequency) to detect a change in behaviour for a particular user.
+Another idea is doing semantic analysis on the `message` field, and detect suspicious words.